-You’re going to be reading into the thick of the Book of Judges this week, and it’s one of the most violent and bloody books in the Bible.
+The Book of Judges is one of the most violent and bloody books in the Bible.
 This may excite certain teenaged, male readers, but it’s off-putting for most people.
 Aren’t these the kinds of stories that motivate religious violence, showing ancient religious heroes slaying their enemies in the name of their god?
 Shouldn’t we move past this kind of thing?
 Why do we need to hear stories of violent people from the past?

 Not a Children’s Tale

-To read the stories of the Bible this way, and especially the Book of Judges, is to completely miss what the author is trying to communicate through these narratives.
+To read the stories of the Bible this way, and especially the Book of Judges is to completely miss what the author is trying to communicate through these narratives.
 This Book is not offering Ehud, Gideon, or Jephthah as people you should aspire to be like.
-Some of these characters have their bright moments, but they’re rare in the mostly dark atmosphere of these tragic stories.
+Some of these characters have their bright moments, but in the mostly dark atmosphere of these tragic stories, they’re extremely rare.

-And, that’s what they are.
+And that’s what they are.
 In fact, that’s what the Book of Judges is as a whole: tragic literature.
-To see this, all you have to do is look at the Book’s introduction, then at its conclusion, and you’ll begin to see the literary design and message of the entire thing.
+To see this, all you have to do is look at the Book’s introduction and its conclusion.
+You’ll begin to see the literary design and message of the entire thing.

 The Book in a Nutshell